NCBI-Hackathons/Hidden-Figures/README.md

 ![](figures/cloud_gendered_verbs.png)

-We manually curated a list of [keywords](keywords_extraction/candidate_keywords.txt) to group acknowledgements into six categories based on the type of contribution being acknowledged: Manuscript, Coordination, Materials, Analysis, Procedures, Advice.
+We manually curated a list of [keywords](keywords_extraction/candidate_keywords.txt) to group acknowledgements into six categories based on the type of contribution being acknowledged: Manuscript, Coordination, Procedure, Analysis, Materials, and Advice.
 For each category, we calculated the representation of female names.

 | Category | Percent of female names|
 |--|--|